-You can use open source Telegraf that runs on a VM to send metrics to vRealize Operations using a helper script or by providing specific configurations required on the end point to post metrics to cloud proxy.
-The helper script adds necessary configurations in the Telegraf configuration that is directly identified by vRealize Operations .
+You can use open source Telegraf that runs on a vCenter Server VM, an EC2 AWS instance, or an Azure VM to send metrics to vRealize Operations Cloud using a helper script or by providing specific configurations required on the end point to post metrics to cloud proxy.
+The helper script adds necessary configurations in the Telegraf configuration that is directly identified by vRealize Operations Cloud.

 Open source Telegraf is supported on Linux and Windows platforms.

 Notice: VMware supports only the installation of open source Telegraf because there is a configuration required to point it to the vRealize Operations Cloud cloud proxy.
 After the initial configuration is complete, and we have made sure that the metrics are received consistently for a couple of end points, and there are no common patterns of failures observed on vRealize Operations Cloud, no further support is offered from VMware.
 Any other queries on the agent has to go through the Telegraf open source community.
 Issues related to Telegraf can be raised through: https://github.com/influxdata/telegraf/issues.

 Points to Note